SirWellington/alchemy/README.md

     .at("https://iot.io/api/devices/");
 ```

-Just remember, this is only the beginning.
+Just remember, *this is only the beginning*.
 These libraries will be continuously improved and updated.

 ## Requirements